Amba (condiment): Ingredients

 There are different configurations of amba, depending upon the region.
 The standard list of ingredients consists of pickled green mangoes, vinegar, salt, turmeric, chilies, and fenugreek.
 The Indian variety uses some of these, along with mustard seed.
 The Iraqi version typically adds a combination of boiled turnips, carrots, and potatoes to the mix, along with peaches, zucchini, okra, other-than-green peppers, coriander seed and curry powder.
 This gives the sauce a chunkier texture, instead of the smoother consistency of other combinations.
-Commercially-produced amba of the chunky variety is usually packed in wide-mouthed glass bottles, which allows the product to be dispensed easily, while thinner versions can be pouched.
-The Ship brand is preferred by many connoisseurs of 19th and 20th-century Iraqi-style amba.
+Commercially produced amba of the chunky variety is usually packed in wide-mouthed glass bottles, which allows the product to be dispensed easily, while thinner versions can be pouched.

 Distribution

 In addition to its places of origin in India and Iraq, amba is popular in the western part of the Arabian Peninsula, where it is sold in sealed jars or by the kilo.
 It is eaten with bread as part of nawashef (a mixed platter of small plates containing different types of cheese, egg dishes, pickles, ful mudammas, falafel, mutabbag, offal) and rice type meals at breakfast or dinner in the Hejaz.

 Amba was brought to Israel by Iraqi Jewish immigrants in the 1950s, who used it as an accompaniment to their Shabbat morning meal.
 It has since become very popular in Israel and Palestine.
 The condiment is found in Sephardi cuisine and Mizrahi cuisine.
 Now one of the most common condiments in Israel, it is used in sandwiches and as a topping for hummus and other mezzes.
 It is often served as a dressing on shawarma sandwiches, falafels, and usually on sabikh and as an optional topping on meorav yerushalmi, kebab and salads.
 Other Iraqi emigrants—such as Assyrians and Chaldeans—brought the condiment with them to their new communities in the United States and other places, so that amba is now known to a much wider audience than its original one.